hongping-zh/circular-bias-detection/README.md

 **Documentation & Dataset:** Documentation and datasets are licensed under the **Creative Commons Attribution 4.0 International License (CC BY 4.0)**.

 **Summary:**
-- ✅ Free for academic and commercial use
+- �?Free for academic and commercial use
-- ✅ Modify and redistribute freely
+- �?Modify and redistribute freely
-- ✅ Just provide attribution when citing
+- �?Just provide attribution when citing

 ## 👤 Author